NaveedHossain2026/rideau-canal-dashboard/README.md

 ## Overview

 This is a real-time web application built with Node.js.
-It serves as the "Presentation Layer" of the Rideau Canal Monitoring System, fetching aggregated IoT telemetry from Azure Cosmos DB and displaying it through an interactive, responsive interface.
+It serves as the Presentation Layer of the Rideau Canal Monitoring System, fetching aggregated IoT telemetry from Azure Cosmos DB and displaying it through an interactive, responsive interface.

 __Dashboard Features__